eoscostarica/eos-local/readme.md

     - GraphQL Apollo client.
 - Services accessible through virtual host names both from host machine and within the docker network.
 - Handy scripts for interacting with the local EOS services.
-- Gulp as global task manager.
+- Make as global task manager.
 - Automated code linting and testing.
 - Automated "seeding" of testing accounts and contract compilation.
 - Continuous Integration and Deployment. ( Travis and Netlify )